 In Grades 5-8, although movement education is still an intricate part of the program, a more traditional approach towards the familiar competitive games such as football (touch), basketball, volleyball, soccer, and softball is introduced.
 The emphasis is not so much on winning as on developing a love for the game.

-One full-time and one part-time Remedial Reading and Math teachers are employed to provide remediation and enrichment to individuals and small groups of students in Kindergarten through 8th grade.
+We have three Remedial Reading and Math teachers are employed to provide remediation and enrichment to individuals and small groups of students in Kindergarten through 8th grade.
 The program is designed to meet individual student needs with the recommendation of the homeroom teacher.
 Student tutoring, enrichment exercises and computer activities are incorporated in the program.

 Students in 7th and 8th grade are required to perform service acts as part of their religious education.
 Seventh graders are required to achieve 10 hours, and 8th graders are required to achieve at least 20 hours.
 Service hours forms are located on the school’s website.
 These activities may benefit the parish, community, or school.
-Additionally, students in 6th grade who anticipate possible acceptance into the National Junior Honor Society in the fall of their 7th grade year must have completed 10 service hours as well.

 A full-time Spanish teacher is employed to provide an introduction to the cultures and language of Spanish-speaking countries.
 In addition to learning vocabulary, students sing songs, dance, and learn about the foods and traditions of the countries.
 The Catholic identity is shared by reciting daily prayers, discussing Catholic holidays, and learning about Spanish saints.
 Students in 8th grade also participate in a diocesan-wide Mass in Spanish each spring.

 Students in grades K-5 receive instruction once per week, and students in grades 6-8 receive instruction twice per week.